-SACE has already revealed how TVA’s existing mandatory fees favor industrial customer at the expense of residents.
+SACE has already revealed how TVA’s existing mandatory fees favor industrial customers at the expense of residents.
 Now, a new policy change could make this problem even worse.
 TVA is proposing a grid access charge that would disproportionately harm low-income households.
 Adding this charge to the rate structure could worsen income inequality in the Valley by making energy costs a truly unaffordable economic burden.
 The typical threshold for energy costs to be considered unaffordable is above 6% of household income spent on energy.
 So just how high is this number for TVA’s low-income customers?

-TVA Customers at Low Income Levels Have High Energy Burdens, Especially in Rural Areas
+TVA Customers at Low Income Levels have High Energy Burdens, Especially in Rural Areas

 On average, low-income households in TVA’s service territory spend 12.6 % of their annual household income on energy costs.
 We calculated the average energy burden, defined as a percentage of household income spent on energy, by census tract (left) for all households meeting federal low-income guidelines.
 Overall, the findings are consistent with expert analysis such as ACEEE’s report that shows how customers in the Southeast tend to have much higher energy burdens than other regions.
 The average low-income TVA customer pays more than double the level that is considered unaffordable (the same data & map displayed as unaffordable vs. affordable looks something like this) and nearly four times the national average.